The Shipping Law Review: Russia

 The register of vessels in Russia is maintained by the harbour master of each seaport.
 The registration of vessels is regulated by Chapter III of the Merchant Shipping Code.
 The Russian government has had a special programme to stimulate and attract more vessels under the Russian flag since the fall in numbers following the collapse of the Soviet Union.
-There are two ship registers in Russia: the Russian Register of Ships and the Russian International Register of Ships.
+There are two ship registers: the Russian Register of Ships and the Russian International Register of Ships.

 The classification society is the Russian Maritime Register of Shipping, which was established on 31 December 1913.
 In 1969, it became a member of the International Association of Classification Societies.

 Russia participates in most international environmental and pollution conventions.
 Chapter XVIII of the Merchant Shipping Code regulates oil pollution from ships.
 Environmental issues are monitored by a dedicated government authority that has the right to fine the owners of vessels that have polluted Russian waters.
 The shipowners will also be obliged to compensate for the cost of cleaning up the pollution.